scarsam/blockfolio/SPEC.md

   - A Portfolio has_many coins through coin_portfolios
   - A Coin has_many portfolios through coin_portfolios
 - [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
-  - Quantity is the user submittable attribute
+  - Quantity is the user submittable attribute on the join table
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
   - I've included validations for each model
-- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL:  -/users/most_recipes
   - Most valued /users/top-portfolios which orders the most valued portfolios in order
 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
   - I have a form for coin_portfolios which is associated with the Coin model